 Genetic association studies are generally performed using people of a specific, similar ethnic background.
 Therefore, the effect of a variant on a person's lifetime risk of developing the condition may be better understood in people of a particular ethnicity.
 If a person who is not of the studied ethnicity has the variant, he or she is still expected to have a higher risk for disease, but the exact risk may vary depending on his or her ethnicity.
 Please review the information in the Important Ethnicities section of your report for additional information about the studied ethnicity or see the Scientific Details page of the report for more information about risk.

-- Go to the Genetic Health Risk Reports
+- Go to the Health Predisposition Reports

 - Genetic Health Risk (tutorial)